teenyPaws/teenyPaws/README.md

 *im just a lil foxxo who codes* :3
 #### About me
-- 🌱 I’m currently learning HTML/CSS & JS.
+- 🌐 I understand HTML/CSS
 - ⌨️ I understand a little bit of C++.

 <!--